-We are told of Home Rule in the Colonies; and here Mr. Gladstone actually seems to think that the case is analogous to that of the "British Party" in some of our small Colonies, and even seems under a kind of impression that what colonists might occasionally have called disloyalty in one another, is much the same as that old and staid disloyalty from the yoke of which the loyal Irish shrink.
+We are told of Home Rule in the Colonies; and here Mr. Gladstone actually seems to think that the case is analogous to that of the "British Party" in some of our small Colonies, and even seems under a kind of impression that what colonists might occasion ally have called disloyalty in one another, is much the same as that old and staid disloyalty from the yoke of which the loyal Irish shrink.
 More than that, he has brought himself to think of what was done for the Colonies and what he desires to do to Ireland, as being in substance identical.
-It is one thing when legislative acts, diverse by vast distinctions, are confounded by men of dull intellect; and it is quite another thing when they are confounded by one whose intellect is not more remarkable for pliability and breadth than for subtlety.
+It is one thing when legislative acts, diverse by vast distinctions are constituted. and it is quite another by men of dull intellect; and it is quite another thing when they are contable founded by one whose intellect is not more remarkable nut for pliability and breadth than for subtlety.
 But never was contrast clearer than between the case of the Colonies and that of the proposed legislation for Ireland.
-What Colony had for eighty-six years possessed a place in the Imperial legislature on equal footing with England and Scotland, and after that was put away from its place?
+What Colony had for eighty-six $y^{e^{a^{17}}}$ possessed a place in the Imperial legislature on equal footing with England and a legislature on equal footing with England and Scotland, and after that was put away from its all Scotland, and after that was put away from its place?
 Colonies had been in the pupilage of the Colonial Office; and out of this pupilage they were lifted to possess representative institutions.
 It is true that the majority of Irishmen do not value representation in the Imperial Parliament, but prefer power to tax and spend over all Ireland at their will.
 It is true that Mr. Parnell and his men naturally desire the place, the power, the pay, and the patronage which being "the Government of Ireland" would imply.
 It is equally true that a minority of certainly one, perhaps of two millions out of five, do not wish to be in their power; and would flee from Ireland, if they could, the day when the strong free millions, an equal part in whose lot they consider the highest citizenship on earth, shall prefer rather to desert them than to face the terrors brandished from the Treasury Bench in the eyes of Britons.
 But those strong millions know that never did fathers of theirs desert a loyal minority in any Colony to a disloyal majority, three to one in number, organized into local juntas, well trained in terrorizing wherever they dare.
 They never in such a case said: You and we together are only twelve to one; we cannot face it; you must run your chance alone.